Every diffeomorphism is a total renormalization of a close to identity map: Introduction

+Moreover \cref{def: renormalization2} allows to consider a larger class of manifolds $V$ as we do not ask $ H = \psi^{-1} $ to be continuous on the boundary of the renormalization domain.
+The next example is about a total renormalization on the circle; a renormalization which is not primitive. \end{remark}

-\begin{example} If $V=\bB^n$, any renormalizable map in the sense of \cref{def: renormalization} satisfies \cref{def: renormalization2} with $\Delta= \psi(\bB^n)$ and $H= \psi^{-1}$.
-However these maps are not {totally renormalizable}. \end{example} \begin{example} When $V$ is the circle $\T$, a diffeomorphism $g$ is totally renormalizable iff it does not fix a point.
+\begin{example} When $V$ is the circle $\T$, a diffeomorphism $g$ is totally renormalizable iff it does not fix a point.
 Indeed in this case, take any point $0\in \T$ and consider the interval $\Delta =[0,g(0))$.
 Then we glue the two endpoints of $\Delta$ using $g$ to obtain a circle and we uniformize it to obtain $\T$.
 This defines a map $H$.
 For this setting one easily shows that the mapping $g$ is renormalizable.
 This construction was intensively used by Yoccoz \cite{yoccoz1995petits}. \end{example}